magnet/metered-rs/README.md

 ## Fast, ergonomic metrics for Rust!

 Metered helps you measure the performance of your programs in production.
-Inspired by Coda Hale's Java metrics library, Metered makes live measurements easy by providing measurement declarative and procedural macros, and a variety of useful metrics ready out-of-the-box:
+Inspired by Coda Hale's Java metrics library, Metered makes live measurements easy by providing declarative and procedural macros to measure your program without altering your logic.

+Metered is built with the following principles in mind:
+ * **high ergonomics but no magic**: measuring code should just be a matter of annotating code.
+Metered lets you build your own metric registries from bare metrics, or will generate one using procedural macros.
+It does not use shared globals or statics.

+ * **constant, very low overhead**: good ergonomics should not come with an overhead; the only overhead is the one imposed by actual metric back-ends themselves (e.g, counters, gauges, histograms), and those provided in Metered do not allocate after initialization.
+Metered will generate metric registries as regular Rust `struct`s, so there is no lookup involved with finding a metric.
+Metered provides both unsynchronized and thread-safe metric back-ends so that single-threaded or share-nothing architectures don't pay for synchronization.
+Where possible, thread-safe metric back-ends provided by Metered use lock-free data-structures.

+ * **extensible**: metrics are just regular types that implement the [`Metric`](https://docs.rs/metered/0.1.2/metered/metric/trait.Metric.html) trait with a specific behavior.

+## Using Metered

+Metered comes with a variety of useful metrics ready out-of-the-box:
 * `HitCount`: a counter tracking how much a piece of code was hit.
 * `ErrorCount`: a counter tracking how many errors were returned -- (works on any expression returning a std `Result`)
 * `InFlight`: a gauge tracking how many requests are active